cpdonova/dialpad-data/README.md

 - **Rate Limits**: 1200 requests/minute - the cached approach reduces API calls significantly
 - **User Changes**: Re-run `User Status/fetch_users.py` when team members join/leave
 - **Duration Tracking**: Shows how long employees have been in their current duty state

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📋 Requirements

+- Python 3.9+
+- Dialpad API Bearer Token
+- Network access to Dialpad API (dialpad.com)

+## 🔧 Configuration

+The system uses environment variables for configuration:

+- `DIALPAD_BEARER_TOKEN`: Your Dialpad API bearer token (required)
+- `DIALPAD_API_BASE_URL`: API endpoint (defaults to production)
+- `REQUEST_TIMEOUT`: Request timeout in seconds (default: 30)

+## ⚠️ Security Notes

+- **Never commit** your `.env` file with actual credentials
+- The `Data/` folder contains cached user information - excluded from git
+- Bearer tokens should be kept secure and rotated regularly

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙋 Support

+For questions or issues:
+- Create an issue in this repository
+- Contact: Corey Donovan (cpdonova@iu.edu)